-A reading deficiency should be addressed by enrollment during the first semester and continuous enrollment is needed until the required reading competency is achieved.
-Enrollment in further non-developmental course work will be allowed in succeeding semesters if a student has demonstrated continuous and satisfactory progress in basic skills within his/her first two semesters of enrollment in an approved program of study.
+When possible, a reading deficiency should be addressed by enrollment during the first semester and continuous enrollment is needed until the required reading competency is achieved.
+Enrollment in further non-developmental course work will be allowed in succeeding semesters if a student has demonstrated continuous and satisfactory progress in basic skills within the student's first two semesters of enrollment in an approved program of study.